 Following COVID we weaned our kids off their video games with a nightly viewing of “Doctor Who” and the promise of that same super-rich chocolate pudding, the one they’ve been eating since they were toddlers.
 Depending on the night, they could have it warm, refrigerated with a skin, or, on a few occasions, as ice pops.

 I skimped on making homemade whipped cream to go with the almost nightly pudding, so our ready-made whipped cream purchases were nothing short of astonishing.
 (Note: Whipped cream is not required.)

 I found the incredibly easy, egg-free pudding recipe in a great little cookbook I grabbed from a dollar-bookstore bin around the time I graduated from college, “365 Great 20-Minute Recipes” by Beverly Cox.

 She’s a former food editor at Cook’s magazine whose fantastic cookbook did not deserve to be in the dollar bin.
 Basically, this book taught me to cook after college.

-Warning: You might feel compelled to make this pudding recipe over and over again, especially if you crave chocolate too.
+P.S.
 I recommend stirring in up to a tablespoon of butter once it’s done cooking.
 You can also double the sugar.